sal55/langs/compilem.md

 ### The white space between a macro name and its arguments

-Macro expansion is done in latter pass, by AST manipulation.
-Parsing a macro call is just like a function call.
+Macro expansion is done in a later pass, by AST manipulation.
+A macro call is parsed just like a function call.

 ### Macros in include file names